richgel999/ufo_data/bin/anon_pdf.md

 *   [http://parallaxuap.blogspot.com/2021/03/how-dod-is-keeping-tabs-on-uap-related.html](http://parallaxuap.blogspot.com/2021/03/how-dod-is-keeping-tabs-on-uap-related.html)

-**(PUBLIC DOMAIN)** - 19 July 2020 — Former AATIP director while he is at To The Stars Academy Lue Elizondo states on a public radio program that he was on the Hill, in a SCIF, meeting with several individuals about UAP.
+**(PUBLIC DOMAIN)** - 19 July 2020 — Former **AATIP** director while he is at To The Stars Academy Lue Elizondo states on a public radio program that he was on the Hill, in a SCIF, meeting with several individuals about UAP.
 Elizondo states an “older gentleman” was sitting in the corner of the room and didn’t introduce himself and told him “Look, I had your job (with a particular service, I’m not going to mention what service it was)...I had your job back in the ‘80s.”
-Elizondo states this man was legitimate and the fact that he didn’t know who he was suggests there is “some sense of legacy” of the UAP issue where it was studied at high levels prior to AATIP, but after Project Blue Book unbeknownst to the public.
+Elizondo states this man was legitimate and the fact that he didn’t know who he was suggests there is “some sense of legacy” of the UAP issue where it was studied at high levels prior to **AATIP**, but after **Project Blue Book** unbeknownst to the public.

-Elizondo states the man told him AATIP got further than the 1980s program, but didn’t clarify if that meant from a findings perspective, a budgetary perspective or a political perspective.
+Elizondo states the man told him **AATIP** got further than the 1980s program, but didn’t clarify if that meant from a findings perspective, a budgetary perspective or a political perspective.

 *   [https://silvarecord.com/2020/07/20/elizondo-met-ufo-program-point-man-from-1980s/](https://silvarecord.com/2020/07/20/elizondo-met-ufo-program-point-man-from-1980s/)